Devudu Narasimha Sastri

 Mimansa Darpana, his commentary on the Indian philosophy of Mimāṃsā, is ranked highly among works on the subject.
 Antaranga, his novel published in 1932, was the first novel in Kannada to employ the method of monologue narrative.
-In 1947, he published his most notable novel, Maha Brahmana ("The Great Brahmin") based on the life of the sage Vishwamitra.
-Mahākṣatriya ("The Great Warrior"), published in 1960 depicts the life and deeds of King Nahusha.
+In 1947, he published his most notable novel, Maha Brahmana (The Great Brahmin), based on the life of the sage Vishwamitra.
+Mahākṣatriya (The Great Warrior), published in 1960, depicts the life and deeds of King Nahusha.
 This novel was awarded the Sahitya Akademi Award, the most prestigious literary merit awarded by the Government of India.
-Devudu's last novel, Maha Darshana ("The Great Vision") is based on the life of sage Yajnavalkya.
-The book was published after his death in 1962.
+Devudu's last novel, Maha Darshana (The Great Vision), is based on the life of sage Yajnavalkya; it was published after his death in 1962.

 Childhood and education

 Devudu was born on 7 December in a Vedic tradition.
-His mother was Subbamma; Father was Krishnasthani.
-His father died when he was 2 years old.
-Devudu, who learned Sanskrit Amarakosha, Sabda and Raghuvamsha as a child at the age of 5, had his primary, secondary and college education in Mysore.
+His mother was Subbamma; father was Krishnasthani.
+His father died when he was two years old.

+Devudu, who learned Sanskrit Amarakosha, Sabda and Raghuvamsha as a child at the age of five, had his primary, secondary and college education in Mysore.

 He was a student of the Maharaja College of Mysore and the University of Mysore.
-In MA he chose Sanskrit and Philosophy as the subject of study.
+In MA he chose Sanskrit and philosophy as the subject of study.